Time to read

 Introducing DesignOps

 DesignOps is the workgroup or single person aimed at helping designers in a tech-heavy company connect to stakeholders and developers in order to communicate, and, as a result, deliver better.
-It focuses on magnifying and scaling design tools, methods, processes, and practices to ensure high efficiency of the design team, enhance design infrastructure across the company, and help achieve the better understanding of the value of design in the company.
+It focuses on magnifying and scaling design tools, methods, processes, and practices to ensure high efficiency of the design team, enhance design infrastructure across the company, and help achieve a better understanding of the value of design in the company.

 Managing through chaos